 The CSB Responsibilities: The CSB agrees to comply with the following requirements.

 The CSB shall design and implement its ACT program in accordance with requirements in the Department’s Licensing Regulations for ACT in 12 VAC 35-105-1360 through 1410, Department of Medical Assistance Services Regulations and Provider Manual Appendix E, and in accordance with best practice as outlined in the Tool Measurement of Assertive Community Treatment (TMACT).
+The final ratings of a TMACT review are used to set the reimbursement rate with DMAS.

 The CSB shall reserve any restricted state mental health funds earmarked for ACT that remain unspent only for ACT program services unless otherwise authorized by the Department in writing.